MLOps Blog

 • Jupyter notebooks

-Create and customize Jupyter notebooks, immediately see the results of running your code, create interactive analytics reports.
+Create and customize Jupyter notebooks, immediately see the results of running your code, and create interactive analytics reports.

 • Custom TensorFlow job operator

-This functionality helps train your model, and apply a TensorFlow or Seldon Core serving container to export the model to Kubernetes.
+This functionality helps train your model and apply a TensorFlow or Seldon Core serving container to export the model to Kubernetes.

 • Simplified containerization

 Kuberflow eliminates the complexity involved in containerizing the code.
-Data scientists can perform data preparation, training, and deployment in less time.
+Data scientists can perform data preparation, model training, and deployment in less time.

-2. MLflow
+MLflow

 • store model metadata, and